rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

 ## Data pipeline set up for Gen1 and Gen2

- As part of dual pipeline pattern, Gen1 and Gen2 pieplines will run side by side.
+ As part of this pattern, Gen1 and Gen2 pipelines will run side by side.

- Sample data pipeline set up for Gen1 and Gen2 using Azure Databricks for data ingestion, HDInsight for data processing and Azure SQL DW for storing the processed data for analytics.
+ Below is the sample pipeline set up for Gen1 and Gen2 using Azure Databricks for data ingestion, HDInsight for data processing and Azure SQL DW for storing the processed data for analytics.

  ![image](https://user-images.githubusercontent.com/62353482/83429980-c2417a80-a3e9-11ea-9ab6-4d08b02b51b1.png)